History of Białystok: Early years

 Originally in place of the Central Department Store it was planned to construct the seat for the Presidium of the Voivodeship National Council.
-Also, different plans called for a set of administrative buildings with the Voivodeship and the City Council at the head, as well as the central post office and cinema (called also Centrum II), at the intersection of Skladowska-Curie, Waszyngtona and Legionow streets.
+Also, different plans called for a set of administrative buildings with the Voivodeship and the City Council at the head, as well as the central post office and cinema (called also Centrum II), at the intersection of Skłodowskiej-Curie, Waszyngtona and Legionow streets.
 However, this part of the plan was never materialized.

+In parallel to the representative administrative area, a new residential area was constructed, bounded between Lipowa and Sienkiewicza streets and Piłsudskiego avenue, called ZOR district (Osiedle ZOR) acronym which stands for Union of Workers' Organizations (Zjednoczenie Organizacji Robotniczych).
+This neighbourhood was built on the ruins of the streets that marked the old city of Białystok and were part of the ghetto.
+The plan called for 3 to 4 floor apartment buildings built in modernist style with vaulted roofs to add some elegance and public buildings interspersed between them.

 1956 uprising and Gomulka thaw

 The next day, young employees met at a joint meeting in the Fasty factory and Zambrowskie Zakłady Włókiennicze.
 A letter was sent to the 8th Plenum of the Central Committee of the Polish United Workers' Party, in which Gomułka's policy was supported.
 The party was also asked to take into account the voice of young people.
 In next days the rallies took place at the Railway Steel Structures Plant in Starosielce, the Municipal Building Enterprise (Kombinat Budowlany), the Instrument and Handle Factory, the Roasting Plant (Białostockie Zakłady Roszarnicze w Wysokim Stoczku), the Road Equipment Repair Plant, the Plush Factory.
 Resolutions were adopted everywhere in which the crews supported policy of Gomułka.
 It was also requested to rename Stalina Street.
 The members of Kolejowe Zakłady Konstrukcji Stalowych in suggested giving it the name of the Avenue of Polish-Soviet Friendship (Przyjaźni Polsko-Radzieckiej) to commemorate the brotherhood of arms.
 On the other hand, employees of the State Forests submitted a request that the street be named October 21.
 At workplaces, journalists were accused of hindering development workers' self-government.